bluelabs-coding-task/infra/README.md

 ## Skaffold
 The `skaffold.yaml` file in the root of the `playerbio` repo is preconfigured to build the service locally and deploy on the development namespace with release name `playerbio-local`.
 This will greatly simplify developing new features and quickly testing the outcome by sending the service code straight to a real cluster.

-Just run `skaffold dev` and it will:
+Just clone the `playerbio` repository (https://github.com/bluelabs-coding-task/playerbio.git) and run `skaffold dev` from the root of the repo, and it will:
 - Build the service.
 - Build the Docker image and push it to the cluster Docker registry.
 - Deploy the service.
+At the end of the deployment, the command to get the related NodePort will be printed.
 - Watch local files and re-trigger the build whenever there is a change.
 - Cleanup the deployed release when exiting.